Signs of Depression

 The signs of depression are many and varied.
 Depression is much more than everyday sadness; it is a medical condition that may cause severe, prolonged symptoms and disrupt a person’s daily functioning.

-Depression is the most common psychiatric disorder in the world, with almost one in five Americans alone experiencing an episode in their lifetime.
+Depression is thought to be the most common psychiatric disorder in the world, with almost one in five Americans alone experiencing an episode in their lifetime.
 Though the mental condition is widespread, it may be difficult to recognize; symptoms of depression may be masked by physical complaints or substance abuse, or hidden because of one’s fear of being stigmatized.
 Signs of depression may go unnoticed, and the condition is underdiagnosed, particularly in primary care settings.

 - Persistent low mood; feelings of sadness, hopelessness, emptiness or even irritability, frustration and anger

 - Loss of interest or pleasure in activities that used to be enjoyable; including sex

 - Excessive guilt or feelings of worthlessness